Loading...

 • Tablas Island – Guindauahan Island

-Located near a small island you can find a diverse coral reef with an exciting topography.
+Located near a small island, this dive site features a diverse coral reef with exciting topography.

 • Tablas Island – Gorda Wall

-This steep drop off near the Blue Hole impresses with its colorful vegetation of sea fans, sponges and soft corals.
+This steep drop-off near the Blue Hole impresses with its colorful sea fans, sponges, and soft corals.

 • Tablas Island – Cavayan Cave

-You find the entrance of this cave at a depth of about 20 meters.
-There is a window-like opening leading to another room at the end of the cave.
+The entrance to this cave lies at a depth of about 20 meters.
+At the end of the cave a window-like opening leads into another chamber.

 ACCREDITATION